input-output-hk/marconi/doc/read-the-docs-site/adr/0002-indexer-resuming-strategy.rst

 -------

-When we start Marconi, we need to define a starting point to the node, and each indexers must be able to restart from this point.
-While we usually try to keep the indexers synchronised.
-We wanted to be able to add new indexers without having to resynchronised the existing ones.
+When we start Marconi, we need to define a starting point to the node, and each indexer must be able to restart from this point. sWhile we usually try to keep the indexers synchronised, we also want the ability to add new indexers without having to resynchronised the existing ones.

 Initially, each indexer was sending a list of points that it can resume from,